openstack-archive/congress/doc/source/user/policy.rst

 ought to behave.
 More specifically, a policy describes which **states** of the cloud are permitted and which are not.
 Or a policy describes which **actions** to take in each state of the cloud, in order to transition the cloud to one of those permitted states.
+For example,
-For example For example, a policy might simply state that the minimum password length on all systems is eight characters, or a policy might state that if
+a policy might simply state that the minimum password length on all systems is eight characters, or a policy might state that if